MondQ/CitiesSkylinesStarter/README.md

   [5] (Optional) Vertical offset.
 By default the program will click at 50% of your screen's width and 40% from the top of the screen.
 This should get you pretty close to the 'Play' button by default, but if it's not quite there you can use the X and Y offset to adjust    where the click goes.
 You can use positive and negative numbers

-  7.Stream CitiesSkylinesStarter to another device
+  10. Stream CitiesSkylinesStarter to another device

   Example launch options: 1920 1080 "C:\Program Files (x86)\Steam\steamapps\common\Cities_Skylines" 10 0